GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/README.md

     organizers will summarize your work and success in public information on the projection screens at DEF CON or on social media.

+## Asynchronous Red Teaming

+@todo kiniry To be written.

 # Credits